-UL 10D (Standard for Fire Tests of Fire Protective Curtain Assemblies) Tested Closures
+UL 10D (Fire Test for Fire Protective Curtain Assemblies) Tested Closures

 UL 10D testing is intended for fire protectives providing only supplemental, non-structural fire protection as part of an engineered fire system that includes other fire protection elements.

 Fabric closures can be tested to this standard, but UL 10D does not include a hose stream test.
 Fabric closures are usually required to comply on an alternate materials and methods basis, as allowed by the IBC, to achieve specific design or performance goals.